 If a converter box is required, it is available from Charter Communications for a monthly fee.

 While the rooms are comfortably furnished, most students choose to enhance their rooms by adding their own personal touch.
 Items that you may want to consider bringing include:

 hot air popper

 non-halogen study lamp

 power strip/surge protector

 television and coaxial cable

 Be sure to communicate with your roommate before coming to campus.
 This will help you avoid duplication of some items.

-These items are listed in alphabetical order and may give you more information regarding electrical appliances, types of vehicles allowed and where to park/store them, and other pieces of information you may find helpful as you think about living on-campus at Minnesota State University, Mankato.
+The Student Guide will give you additional information regarding electrical appliances, types of vehicles allowed and where to park/store them, and other pieces of information you may find helpful as you think about living on-campus at Minnesota State University, Mankato.